vives-ai-edge/workshop/README.md

 bash <(curl -sL ai-edge-workshop.netlify.app/setup.sh)
 ```

-**Note: some parts of the script can take quite a while (installation of setup.py of h5py), this is normal.**
+**Note: some parts of the script can take quite a while (installation of setup.py bdist_wheel of h5py, numpy, etc), this is normal.**

 ## Hardware requirements